mx1001/hardops_manual/docs/Hops/menus/pie_menu.md

 # Hard Ops Pie Menu

-Pie Menu is hardops alternative way to call operators
+Pie Menu is hardops alternative way to call operators.

 it can be called by pressing 'shift + Q'